 LATINO GRADUATE RECEPTION

-The Latino Graduate Reception (formerly known as La Raza) is a celebration of our Latino and Latina students at California State University San Marcos.
+The Latino Graduate Reception is a celebration of our Latino and Latina students at California State University San Marcos.

-The event is hosted and sponsored by LAFS, MEChA, and Alpha Pi Sigma in collaboration with CAMP and other campus programs.
-The reception has been well attended with over 200 guests each year.
+The event is hosted and sponsored by LAFS, MEChA, Alpha Pi Sigma, and Nu Alpha Kappa in collaboration with other campus programs and departments.
+The reception has been well attended with over 350 guests each year.
 The Latino Graduate Reception does not replace the University Commencement Ceremony.
 Graduates are encouraged to attend both.

 Who is this reception for?
-Our graduates and their families primarily, but we welcome faculty, staff, administrators and our external community partners to celebrate our graduates academic success.
+Our CSUSM Latino graduates and their families primarily, but we welcome faculty, staff, administrators and our external community partners to celebrate our graduates academic success.

 Is there a cost?
 No. The event is free to our graduates and three (3) guests (children two years and under are considered as part of the guest count.)
 This event would not be possible without the support of our community, faculty, staff and administrators.
 Each year their monetary support helps the success of the event.
 We welcome donations from our alumni and Latino community in order to continue our celebration in honor of our Latino and Latina students!
 Make a donation.